Selliott456/SolicitorSite/README.md

 # SolicitorSite

-This is a website build using reac for a private client
+This is a website build using react for a private client